 After creating a task in Basecamp:

-Follow the file naming and folder organization guidelines mentioned in our Level 1 VA guide.
+Follow the file naming and folder organization guidelines mentioned in our Level 1 agent guide.

 Not all videos warrant full transcription.
 Reserve Descript and white-glove transcription for high-authority content (featuring figureheads, professionally filmed, clear messaging, etc.).